tesseract-ocr/tessdoc/TrainingTesseract.md

 ## font\_properties

-Now you need to create a `font_properties` file.
+Now you need to create a `font_properties` text file.
 The purpose of this file is to provide font style information that will appear in the output when the font is recognized.
-The `font_properties` file is a text file specified by the `-F filename` option to `mftraining`.

 Each line of the `font_properties` file is formatted as follows:
 `fontname` `italic` `bold` `fixed` `serif` `fraktur`